Nadia is a second-year undergraduate student studying BSc Children’s Nursing who has been skydiving twice, and intends to go a lot more!

 Spending time with loved ones is super important, so prioritising your time such as planning your free time, revision will help to make sure you maintain a productive work-life balance.
 Your grades will thank you for it.

-For me when I first became university student prioritising was hard, but once I started to prioritise things in terms of deadlines, I found that both my academic and social life thanked me for it.
+For me when I first became a university student prioritising was hard, but once I started to prioritise things in terms of deadlines, I found that both my academic and social life thanked me for it.

 Give yourself a treat (no matter how small)